 |4||Sage 50 c||Business Size|

-How We Compare Accounting Software
+How To Compare Accounting Software

+Here we look at the flexibility with which a given accounting software company can handle different business sizes.
+We also look at how they stack up against each other by size category.
 The majority of the accounting software programs we review are specifically geared towards small business owners, however we also review programs for medium and large businesses for when your small business grows out of its accounting software.

 For a small businesses, we suggest selecting an easy to use accounting software program for your day-to-day accounting needs, such as book-keeping and billing, and relying on a professional accountant to review your books and manage your general and tax reporting.
 This leaves less room for accounting errors that could cost you in the long run.
 Most small business accounting software is simple to learn, easy to use, and low in cost.
 However, in order to keep it simple, don’t be surprised if your program lacks the functionality of more advanced software programs for larger businesses with more accounting resources and needs.

+This factor looks at the various features (core and additional) a given software package boasts.
 Before selecting an accounting software program, consider the accounting tasks you will be taking on.
 If you’re looking to perform basic daily financial tasks for your small business, chances are you don’t need a system that will run comprehensive forecasting reports for various marketplaces.
 Instead, start with the basics:

 Bookkeeping: Any accounting software you select should allow you to preform basic bookkeeping tasks.
 This is essential to any business, large or small.
 This is where you record the daily financial business transactions, like sales and payments received, and expenses and receipts.